jaslowdigital/auto-lens-repair/replit.md

 - Contact page with prominent phone number (445) 200-7542 and service options
 - Full mobile responsiveness and SEO optimization with structured data
 - All CTAs direct to phone number for quotes as requested
-- **NEW**: Comprehensive county pages for Montgomery County, Bucks County, and Philadelphia
+- Comprehensive county pages for Montgomery County, Bucks County, and Philadelphia
-- **NEW**: Individual town pages for major municipalities including Norristown, King of Prussia, Doylestown, Center City, Bensalem, Pottstown, New Hope, Quakertown, and Harleysville
+- Individual town pages for major municipalities including Norristown, King of Prussia, Doylestown, Center City, Bensalem, Pottstown, New Hope, Quakertown, and Harleysville
-- **NEW**: Service areas page updated with direct links to all county and town pages
+- Service areas page updated with direct links to all county and town pages
-- **NEW**: All button text colors updated to use proper contrast - white text on amber backgrounds for optimal readability
+- All button text colors updated to use proper contrast - white text on amber backgrounds for optimal readability
+- **LATEST (Oct 2025)**: Fixed all image loading issues by migrating assets from /attached_assets/ to client/public/ directory for proper production accessibility

 # User Preferences